 - Talk with your doctor before getting any vaccines.
 Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.

 - This drug may affect how wounds heal.
 Sometimes, people with wound healing problems have needed surgery.
 Call your doctor right away if you have a wound that is red, warm, painful, or swollen.
 Call your doctor right away if your wound opens up or if there is blood, fluid, or pus in a wound.

-- Have your child use birth control to prevent pregnancy before care begins, during care, and for 3 months after care ends.
+- Use birth control before starting this drug, during treatment, and for 3 months after your last dose.

 - Signs of low potassium levels like muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal.

 - Swelling, warmth, numbness, change of color, or pain in a leg or arm.

 - Chest pain or pressure or a fast heartbeat.